 “Anyway, is there an inn you recommend for a night or two?”

 Ellys slapped her thigh.
 “Fenwith’s balls!”
-She blew out a frustrated sigh then gave a nod to the other woman.
+She blew out a frustrated breath then gave a nod to the other woman.
 “What about a stable?”

 The soldier gave her a confused look.
 “You’d rent a place for your beast and not yourself?”
 She got laughter and an indignant whinny for her words.